sergisiso/doping/README.rst

 Usage
 `````
-First one should specify DOPING_ROOT environment variable to point the folder
+To use Doping, first specify the DOPING_ROOT environment variable to point this
-where the dope binary is located.
-Optionally the DOPING_VERBOSE environment
-variable can be set with a verbosity level in order to print more information
-during the execution of a program:
+repository.

 .. code-block:: bash

-    export DOPING_ROOT=[path to doping directory]
-    export DOPING_VERBOSE=1
+    export DOPING_ROOT=$PWD

-To use Doping, prepend the compiler command with the `dope` command:
+Then prepend a compiler command with the `dope` command:

 .. code-block:: bash